 Emulators have always operated within something of a moral and legal grey area.
 Most people would agree that paying for the games you play is fair and right, but what if you’re replaying something you legitimately owned years ago, but have since gotten rid of, for old time’s sake?
 Or a title you already have on another format purely for convenience?

 The practice is not easily condoned as regards old SEGA releases, since the company’s past wares are available on pretty much any digital storefront you could care to name, but the fact remains that the use of emulators and ROMs is as widespread as it is totally unpolicable.

-Bleem ranks among the most famous emulators of all time, partly because of how publicly it incurred the wrath of Sony’s lawyers.
+Bleem ranks among the most famous emulators of all time, partly because of how publicly it incurred the wrath of Sony’s video game attorney.
 The brainchild of David Herpolsheimer and Randy Linden, Bleem’s (acronymous for Best Little Emulator Ever Made) original incarnation allowed PC gamers to run much of the PlayStation catalogue on their format of choice via commercial retail discs, with the added potential for various graphical enhancements.

 Herpolsheimer ominously told IGN in interview back in 1999 that “[Bleem didn’t] expect any legal issues from Sony.”
 He would prove to be very wrong indeed, as the Japanese electronics giant launched the first of many unsuccessful courtroom challenges two days after preorders went live.

 Even with the spectre of protracted legal wranglings looming large, and despite Sony’s attempts to have the Bleem team thrown out of E3 2000, they successfully announced a Dreamcast port of the beleaguered emulator at the show.
 ‘Bleemcast’, as it was known as internally, would purportedly run PlayStation games on SEGA’s console at increased resolution, and with bilinear filtering and anti-aliasing to boot.